pouretrebelle/magnetfinge.rs/README.md

 ## :rocket: Deploy it

 The site is deployed to [magnetfinge.rs](http://magnetfinge.rs/) using Github Pages from the `docs` folder.
-The app can be updated by running `yarn run build` and then committing with a `:rocket:` commit message.
+The app can be updated by running `npm run build` and then committing with a `:rocket:` commit message.